-2) Evidence of demonstrated need or demand for proposed certificate,
+- Evidence of demonstrated need or demand for proposed certificate

-• No more than 25% of total credit hours required for the certificate may be transfer credits.
+- At least 25% of total credit hours required for the certificate must be from Kansas State University.

-The department and college should also indicate whether or not the certificate can be obtained as a credential on its own (free-standing) or if the certificate may only be obtained by degree-seeking students at Kansas State University.
+The department and college should also indicate whether or not the certificate can be obtained only as a credential on its own or only in combination with a degreed-credential.
 If a specific degree program is required, it should be specified.

 All certificate programs obtained as a credential on their own will share the following admission process and criteria unless additional/higher criteria are specified by the department and college.

 Students seeking a certificate program obtained as a credential on its own must apply for admission as a non-degree, certificate-seeking student and submit the admission application, application fee, and transcripts.
 Applicants must provide documentation of high school graduation or completion of high school equivalency and, if college courses have been attempted, official transcripts demonstrating a cumulative GPA of 2.0 or higher for all post-secondary coursework.